Cyronius/sandwichts/README.md

 # SandwichTS

+**Give an in-app copilot real, mutating access to your app's live client-side state — safely.**

+Most tool-calling is built for stateless, server-side actions: one call, one round trip, one JSON result.
+That breaks down for copilots embedded in editors, dashboards, and boards, where the "tools" are direct mutations of state that only exists in the browser, and a single user request can need dozens of them chained together.
+Native tool-calling pays a model round trip for every one — and every intermediate result, even ones the model never needs to reason about, flows back through the model's context.

-**Browser-native CodeAct for web-app copilots.** Instead of native LLM tool calling, the model writes one ```js block that executes in an origin-isolated browser sandbox — the layers of the sandwich: the **iframe** (opaque origin), the **host** (your app, owning the real tool handlers), and the **Web Worker** (kill-switch executing the generated code).
+SandwichTS has the model write one JS script that calls your tools directly and returns only the final transcript.
+The idea of a model writing code instead of calling tools one at a time isn't new (see CodeAct) — what's different here is the threat model: this isn't about containing generated code in a server-side VM, it's about letting generated code invoke functions with full application privilege against live, mutating client state, while the code itself can't touch anything else — no DOM, no storage, no network, no shared origin.
+Three layers do that: the **iframe** (opaque origin), the **host** (your app, owning the real tool handlers), and the **Web Worker** (kill-switch executing the generated code) — the layers of the sandwich.
 An execution transcript feeds back to the model until it answers in prose.

-SandwichTS targets the case they don't: **copilots whose tools mutate client-side state** — editors, dashboards, boards — where one generated script replaces dozens of tool-call round trips and intermediate data never transits the model.

 ```
 ┌─ your app (host) ──────────────────────────────────────────────┐